labstreaminglayer/App-BrainAmpSeries/README.md

+# BrainAmp Series LSL connector
+LSL connector for the BrainAmp family of devices from Brain Products.

+To download, please click the Release tab above for the latest versions.

+Please note that you may need to install the Microsoft C++ redistributable packages ([here](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads)) in order to run the executables.

 # Usage

 1. Make sure that you have correctly installed the drivers for your amplifier, and that the amplifier is plugged in, turned on, and batteries are charged (see also official brochure).